 1. Core Concepts

-REST response handling in Aspectran goes beyond simply returning data; it aims to encapsulate the success status, data payload, and error information into a single standardized format.
+REST response handling in Aspectran goes beyond simply returning raw data; it aims to encapsulate the success status (success), data payload (data), and error information (error) into a single standardized format for predictable client communication.

 1.1 Response Container: ResponsePayload